ShaohuaJoseph/COSC310-Individual-Project/README.md

 - Class “tkinter” is used to develop a graphical user interface by powerful libraries and functions within the class.
 It is used to develop the final GUI.

-- Class “Wikipedia” is used to initiate online searches on Wikipedia in real time.
-It is an additional feature for our chatbot that functions when the chatbot doesn’t recognize a “Proper Noun” that is found by one of the new features we added - POS tagging.

 - Class “Stanford Corenlp” is a service for natural language processing.
 Instead of creating a wrapper ourselves, we used a wrapper for this class called stanfordcorenlp.
 The link is put under the reference list at the end of the README file.

 - “Sentimental Analyser” is a different python file created to help us with Sentiment Analysis.
 We create a naïve bayes model to decide between “Negative” and “Positive” Sentences.
 This model is used to analyze how users react to it.